cybercampus-se/cybercampus-se.github.io/content/docs/contact/faq.md

 -->

 {{% details "How long does to take to process temporary lab visit requests?" %}}

-We usually book a lab visit in 2 weeks.
+- We usually book a lab visit in 2 weeks.

 {{% /details %}}
 <br>

 {{% details "Why am I not getting response for my application?" %}}

-If you are not getting response in 4 weeks, you most probably did not apply properly, For example, you did not attach your proposal or CV.
+- If you are not getting response in 4 weeks, you most probably did not apply properly, For example, you did not attach your proposal or CV.

 {{% /details %}}
 <br>

 {{% details "I would like to hack a device that is not on your list of available devices" %}}

-We would first request that you look over the [list of exisiting devices]({{< ref "/docs/resources/#iot-devices" >}} "List of devices") and see if you can find *an equivalent device*.
+- We would first request that you look over the [list of existing devices]({{< ref "/docs/resources/#iot-devices" >}} "List of devices") and see if you can find *an equivalent device*.
 If you cannot, you can [request a device purchase]({{< ref "/docs/resources/apply-resource" >}} "Request a device purchase").

 {{% /details %}}
 <br>

 {{% details "How many proposals can I submit for a thesis?" %}}

-Note that due to high number of submission, we are able to evaluate only one submission per student during his/her education career.
+- Note that due to high number of submission, we are able to evaluate only one submission per student during his/her education career.

 {{% /details %}}
 <br>

 {{% details "Is master's work is paid job?" %}}
-Our master's thesis studies are not a paid job unless otherwise stated.
+- Our master's thesis studies are not a paid job unless otherwise stated.
 If we collaborate with a company, they usually pay.
-But every company has their policy like every month or at the end of the study.
+Every company has their policy like paying every month or at the end of the study.
+- Apart from that, we select best studies and offer at least 2 months full paid summer work to transform thesis work to an academic paper.
 {{% /details %}}
 <br>

 {{% details "Do you require Swedish citizenship?" %}}

-Our collaborators may require Swedish citizenship.
+- Our collaborators may require Swedish citizenship.
 However, we do not include this information on pre-proposals.
 That's why feel free to send your proposal.
-If we like it we can start a seperate study with you.
+If we like it we can start a separate study with you.

 {{% /details %}}
 <br>